+Boiler energy performance shall be maximized to meet the energy initiatives for WCPSS.
+Minimum 40- 5:1 turndown required.
+Higher turndowns should be used when available.
+Aerco, Lochinvar, Patterson-Kelley, Weil-McLain, or pre-approved equal.

-- 1. Boiler Type: High-efficiency condensing-style gas-fired water boilers with stainless steel firetube heat exchangers shall be used.
-Minimum 10:1 turndown required.
-Aerco (Benchmark series), Lochinvar (Crest series), Harsco/Patterson-Kelley (Sonic series), or pre-approved equal. - Requirements: Boilers and pressure vessels shall be ASME-labelled and installed in accordance with the American Society of Mechanical Engineers "ASME Boiler and Pressure Vessel Code."
+- Requirements: Boilers and pressure vessels shall be ASME-labelled and installed in accordance with the American Society of Mechanical Engineers "ASME Boiler and Pressure Vessel Code."
 Equipment shall be ASME Code-stamped, AGA-labelled, or UL-labelled as and when applicable. - 3.
 Fuel Sources: Natural gas shall be used in all cases where available.
 LP gas shall be used when natural gas is not available. - 4.
 Combustion Controls: Combustion controls shall meet the requirements of improved Risk Mutual Insurance Corporation, IRM Spec.
 205. - 5.
 Safety Controls: Each heating water boiler shall have a low-water cut-off switch.
 Each steam boiler shall have low-water and extra low-water cut-off switches.
 Low-water cut-off switches shall be manually reset type. - 6.
-Acid Neutralization: Provide acid neutralization tank option for each condensing style boiler. - 7.
-Warranty: Condensing-style stainless steel fire-tube boilers shall have a parts and labor warranty for 10 years on the heat exchanger, 5 years on the control board, and 1 year for all other components from the date of substantial completion. - 8.
-Location: - a) Gas-fired equipment shall not be installed in the same space as air handlingequipment. - b) Outdoor boilers are prohibited.
+Acid Neutralization: Provide acid neutralization tank option for each boiler, if applicable. - 7.
+Warranty: Boilers shall have a parts and labor warranty for a minimum 10 years on the heat exchanger, 5 years on the control board, and 1 year for all other components, unless a standard factory warranty supersedes 1 year (i.e. standard for fire tube is 5 years), from the date of substantial completion.

+8. Location:

+- a) Gas-fired equipment shall not be installed in the same space as air handling equipment. - b) Outdoor boilers are prohibited.